 These programs seek to provide a challenging learning environment where students will be able to develop skills in critical thinking, creativity, aesthetics, and historical contexts, while enhancing their use of materials and diverse technologies.
-Our dedicated faculty works closely with all students to share a variety of artistic philosophies and practices in a range of disciplines including design, drawing, painting, printmaking, sculpture, photography, computer graphics and ceramics.
+Our dedicated faculty works closely with all students to share a variety of artistic philosophies and practices in a range of disciplines.

 Visual Arts Programs

 Studio Art Minor

 A Minor in Studio Art at Wilkes University offers a fundamental design course which introduces a range of disciplines focusing on specific areas of art.
 Gain hands-on experience in design, drawing, painting, printmaking, sculpture, photography, computer graphics or ceramics.